 Why is Inventory Tracking So Important?

-What are Challenges with Manual Inventory Tracking?
+What Challenges are Associated with Manual Inventory Tracking?

-Reporting and analysis is labor intensive or unavailable – A history of inventory purchases and usage by any time period, by vendor, including the equipment a part was installed on, is very difficult to compile manually.
+Reporting and analysis is labor intensive or unavailable: A history of inventory purchases and usage by any time period, by vendor, including the equipment a part was installed on, is very difficult to compile manually.